hernantz/blog/content/configuration-is-an-api-not-an-sdk.md

 It might be used by people with or without technical skills, that install or run your app.

-Executable files can be used as config sources like `.vimrc`, `Vagrantfile`, etc. This approach has some drawbacks.
+Executable files can be used as config sources like `.vimrc` for Vim, `Vagrantfile` for Vagrant, etc, but approach has some drawbacks.

 First, your users now need to learn a new programming language, just to configure your application.
 Some apps (like the [suckless][2] bundle) go as far as requiring you to patch and compile your app to change it’s configuration.

 And second, your configuration is no longer hierarchical, your application cannot extract configuration from different sources by executing different files, because you cannot know in advance what is being executed.
 So you typically end up with one single executable file as config that takes care of everything.

+If you need to let users alter the behaviour of your program, that is not strictly configuration, but there is a better solution for this: a plugin system.

 The best way to think of configuration is as a set of key/value dicts that need to be merged into a single config dict.
-No need to get fancy.
+No need to get fancy with yet another DSL.

-If you need to let users alter the behaviour of your program, that is not strictly configuration, but there is a better solution for this: a plugin system.

-## Settings discoverability

-Well designed applications allow different ways to be configured.
-Each having it's pros and cons.
+## What configuration format should I use?

+The short answer is: it depends, but probably more than one.

 For example command line args are great to explore an app from the 	shell, and tinker around it's possibilities.

 When you already know what you want it would be great to set some defaults in a configuration file somewhere.
 Yes, you can always set an alias, like many distros do: